Things To Do In Kadıköy, Istanbul: Asian Side Guide

 Pay a visit to Kadikoy’s lively Balık Market, where you’ll find a wide array of seafood delicacies.
 Watch the local fishmongers skillfully prepare the catch of the day or savor a tasty fish sandwich at one of the nearby street food stalls.

-10. Experience Kadikoy’s Nightlife & Live Music
+10. Kadıköy Nightlife And Live Music

 Two people sit at a wooden table in a dimly lit pub with a large mural of a bearded man holding a beer on the wall behind them, reminiscent of scenes from *A Guide to Kadikoy Istanbul*.